 Ackee is a national fruit of Jamaica.
 And most people love to taste it after each meal.
 This fruit has its origin in West Africa, and it appeared in Jamaica in the 18th century.
 Nowadays, you can come across this fruit across the country.

-You can think of the pear when you look at the shape of this fruit.
-Usually, immature ackee will be green and turn red or yellow-orange when ripe.
+You can think of the pear when you look at the shape of this well-known fruit starting with A. Usually, immature ackee will be green and turn red or yellow-orange when ripe.
 It contains 3 lobes, and each lobe has a white or yellow flesh with a creamy and spongy texture.

 - 23 Incredible Cuban Fruits You Must Try 2022